PiggyAwesome/useless/README.md

-Yo mamma so fat when God said let it be light he told your mamma to move
+Yo mamma so fat she got a parking ticket for standing at a crosswalk